Saranoah/The-Paradox-Loop-CAPTCHA/Introduction.md

-Here’s your **epic README** for the AI-driven, Kintsugi-inspired CAPTCHA protocol with the paradox loop trap, written in your **poetic-cybersecurity** style.
+AI-driven, Kintsugi-inspired CAPTCHA protocol with the paradox loop trap

 ---